Publication Frequency: The journal is published three times a year: January, May and September.

-The possible decisions include acceptance, acceptance with revisions but without re-review, revise and resubmit, or rejection.
-Articles that are often rejected include those that are poorly written or organized or are written in poor English.
+The possible decisions include acceptance, acceptance with revisions but without re-review or rejection.
+Articles that are often liable to be rejected include those that are poorly written or organized.
 If authors are encouraged to revise and resubmit a submission, there is no guarantee that the revised submission will be accepted.
 Rejected articles will not be re-reviewed.
-Articles may be rejected without review if the Editor-in-Chief/Editor considers the article obviously not suitable for publication.
+Articles may be rejected without review if the Editor considers the article obviously not suitable for publication.

-Promptness: If a reviewer feels that the received manuscript does not suite his/hers specialty field and the reviewing process will suffer, he needs to notify the editor.
+Promptness: If a reviewer feels that the received manuscript does not suit to his/her field of specialty and the reviewing process will suffer, he needs to notify the editor.

 All reviews should be delivered to the editorial staff in due time.
 On a regular basis, the review of an article should not take more than one month from the submission of the manuscript to the reviewer to the transmission of the completed review form to the Media Watch editorial board.

-Confidentiality: Received manuscripts are confidential documents and reviewers are not allowed to reveal information or discuss about the articles, beside the editor and other persons authorized by the editor.
-Any suspected conflicts of interests needs to be reported.
+Confidentiality: Received manuscripts are confidential documents and reviewers are not allowed to reveal information or discuss about the articles with anyone except the editor and other persons authorized by the editor.
+Any suspected conflict of interests needs to be reported.

-The editorial staff can resubmit a manuscript to additional reviewers in case that considers the answer from previous reviewers insufficient, inappropriate or not timely.
+The editorial desk can resubmit a manuscript to additional reviewers in case it finds the answer from previous reviewers insufficient, inappropriate or not timely.